Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source

-\paragraph{Bug dependency} Figure~\ref{fig:BDG} shows the dependency graph of the bugs, $b_i \in \{b_1, b_2, \dots, b_9\}$ with their associated severity, $s_i$, and the fixing time, $c_i$.
-Nodes show the bugs, and arcs show their dependencies determined by developers.
-In this example, $b_1$ and $b_2$ are blocking bugs for $b_4$, meaning that the blocked bug cannot be solved unless its parent nodes are fixed.
-In a sparse BDG, we may observe a plethora of solo bugs (e.g., see $b_5$ and $b_9$), which neither block nor are blocked by others.
-On the other hand, having many blocked bugs in the system may postpone the bug fixing process and impose lingering bugs in the system~\cite{Shirin2020}.
-If triagers disregard the dependency of the bugs while prioritizing them, they may arrive at a decision that is infeasible in practice that might cause delays in bug resolution times.
-The other important factors in a BDG are its number of subgraphs and its bugs' depth and degree.
-In this paper, we refer to out-degree simply as \textit{degree}.
-Figure~\ref{fig:BDG} has 4 subgraphs, $\mathcal{S} = \{[1,2,3,4,6],[5],[7,8],[9]\}$.
+Other important factors in a BDG include the number of subgraphs and depth and degree values for the bugs.
+In this paper, we simply refer to out-degree as \textit{degree}.
+Figure~\ref{fig:BDG} has four subgraphs, $\mathcal{S} = \{[1,2,3,4,6],[5],[7,8],[9]\}$.
 Also, $b_6$ has the highest depth value of 2, and $b_1$ has the highest degree value of 2.
 A degree shows the number of blocked bugs, and depth indicates the number of parents and grandparents of a bug in a graph.
-A higher depth of a bug may lead to its fixing time postponement due to its many ancestors.
+A higher depth of a bug may lead to its fixing time postponement due to its many parents.
 Accordingly, we closely track the dependency of the bugs during the bug triage process.
 The historical data of Bugzilla for Mozilla, Eclipse JDT, and LibreOffice projects indicates many solo bugs, whereas, in the same projects, some densely connected sub-graphs gradually accumulate.
 Our evolutionary model, Wayback Machine, can trace back to when each of these sub-graphs developed.
 It provides a clear insight into the exact time when an inappropriate prioritization/triage resulted in either lingering bugs or an unbalanced network.